TheContentGym/GeospatialAPIs-UP42/README.md

 This document gives you step-by-step instructions to process a territory on earth using the **UP42 APIs** to:

-- Analyze the territory for a particular time \[todo: what type of analysis]
+- Analyze the territory for a particular time \[QuestionToSME: What type of analysis?
+The PDF spec doesn't say.]
 - Analyze and compare the same territory for two different time durations to compare and find out the changes taking place in an area

 ### Use Case Area